Greg de la Cruz works in the tech industry and is the author of two published titles on Amazon.

 The four-day workweek is not exactly a new concept.
 Forward-thinking companies have been proactive and established shortened workweeks long before the work conditions of the COVID-19 pandemic forced companies to rethink work.
-And in a broader view, governments in the 2010s have initiated their own short workweek schemes—most notably countries in Europe such as the Netherlands, Germany, Spain, Sweden, and also New Zealand.
+And in a broader view, governments in the 2010s have initiated their own short workweek schemes—most notably in European countries such as the Netherlands, Germany, Spain, Sweden, and New Zealand.

 Granted, not all industries can find themselves pivoting to a shortened workweek (especially those operating 24/7) without experiencing adverse consequences in staffing, timely delivery, and other adjustment pains.
 That said, many good things happen when a company adopts shortened hours, and here are 14 reasons why the four-day workweek is a good idea.